jasonhillva/wireguard_watch/README.md

 crontab -e
 ```

+Add this line to your crontab.
+Make sure you add the correct path.
+Mine was /root.
 If you want the file to be run every hour.
 Otherwise, adjust the timing to your liking.
 ```
 0 * * * * /usr/bin/python3 /root/wireguard_watch.py
 ```